 1. Time for Takeovers

 JEA Digital Media has posted before about why you need to start doing takeovers at your school.
 If you haven’t started, time to join in on the fun.
 These unique experiences, which can be done with Instagram or Snapchat (my staff prefers Snap), give followers a glimpse into the mind and motions of an athlete.

 - We meet with the athlete first to give them ground rules: no locker rooms, watch your language, don’t share the password and use a variety of post types (with proper spelling and grammar preferably).

-- Announce it on all social channels and watch your followers skyrocket.
+- Announce it on all social channels then check this website for likes and watch your followers skyrocket.

 - Have a password dedicated to each sport so that their is an assigned password different than the publication password when doing takeovers.

 - Give them a time frame–after school to post-game reflection work best for us.

 - Let them go.
 We usually have over 800 unique views on our stories with takeovers, and they’re oftentimes screenshotted and shared.